National Hockey League on television: International

-Outside of Canada and the United States, NHL games are broadcast across Europe (excluding the UK and Scandinavia) and the Middle East and North Africa on beIN Sports, which takes feeds from ESPN/ABC, TNT, Rogers, and teams' regional broadcasts.
+Outside of Canada and the United States, NHL games are broadcast across France, the Middle East, and North Africa on beIN Sports, which takes feeds from ESPN/ABC, TNT, Rogers, and teams' regional broadcasts.
 In the UK Premier Sports has the rights to the NHL and show 15 games per week.
 Fox Sports in Australia, on Viasat Hockey in Sweden, Norway, Finland, and Denmark, in the Czech Republic and Slovakia on NovaSport or FandaTV and in Portugal on SportTV.
 In the Americas, NHL games are broadcast across Mexico, Central America and Dominican Republic on SKY México, South America and the Caribbean on DirecTV.
 Stanley Cup games can also be viewed in New Zealand on Sky Sport.
 In Brazil, the games are broadcast on ESPN International.

-The aforementioned NHL.tv is also available for people in most countries to watch games online; in July 2025, the over-the-top streaming service DAZN signed a multi-year deal to distribute NHL.tv, either a standalone subscription or an add-on to an existing DAZN package.
-Blackout restrictions may still apply if a game is being televised in the user's country; for example, in the United Kingdom, NHL.tv is not allowed to show live games broadcast on Premier Sports.
+Until the 2025-2026 season the aforementioned NHL.tv was also available for people in most countries to watch games online; in July 2025, the over-the-top streaming service DAZN signed a multi-year deal to distribute NHL.tv, either a standalone subscription or an add-on to an existing DAZN package.
+On July 2026 DAZN subscribers received an email stating that "(...) due to changes in local broadcasting arrangements, NHL.TV will no longer be available on DAZN from September 1, 2026".
+Since most Countries in Europe are not covered by any TV broadcasts of the NHL (also due to the incompatible time zones), the termination of the 1-year long "multi-year" deal between DAZN and NHL.tv resulted in millions of European users having no further opportunities at all to continue watching the NHL legally.
+Note that even when the deal was still in place, blackout restrictions might apply if a game was being televised in the user's country.
+For example, in the United Kingdom, NHL.tv was not allowed to show live games broadcast on Premier Sports.
 Viewers in selected international markets where ESPN also holds the streaming rights must instead access games on the ESPN platform used in that particular country: ESPNPlayer, ESPN Play, the ESPN App, or Star+; those in Denmark, Estonia, Finland, Iceland, Latvia, Lithuania, Poland, Norway, and Sweden must use Viaplay.